 Climate change is one of the principal challenges facing environmental policy today.
 Despite the many measures being carried out to mitigate climate change, anthropogenic greenhouse emissions are increasing globally, ensuring continuation of the global warming process.
 Along with mitigation efforts to reduce emissions and thus limit the temperature increase, society, along with water management, must prepare for the possible consequences of climate changes and pursue approaches for adapting to them.
-Increased frequency of heavy rainfall events, severe flash floods, river floods, melting of glaciers and ice sheets, shifting values of typical hydrological parameters, and rising sea level are just a few examples of these climate-related issues.
-The most important goal must be to confront the many risks of climate change in a timely manner, in order to limit the damage for the public good and for the national economy as far as possible, and to recognise opportunities for the future.
+Increased frequency of heavy rainfall events, severe flash flooding, river flooding, melting of glaciers and ice sheets, shifting values of typical hydrological regime parameters, and rising sea level are just a few examples.
+The most important goal must be to confront the many risks of climate change in a timely manner, in order to limit the damage for the collective good and for the national economy as far as possible, and to recognise opportunities for the future.

 As early as 2010 the German Working Group on Water Issues of the Federal States and the Federal Government (LAWA) published the strategy paper "Impacts of Climate Change on Water Management - A Review and Policy Recommendations" (LAWA 2010).
-Since then, not only have significant progress in the understanding of climate change, its consequences, and possible countermeasures and adaptive measures been achieved, but international and national-level developments in climate politics have also produced some early results.
+Since then, not only have significant advances in the understanding of climate change, its consequences, and possible countermeasures and adaptive measures been achieved, but international and national-level developments in climate politics have also produced some early results.
 Based on the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC 2014; IPCC-DE 2016) the international community set goals for climate change mitigation and adaptation to its inevitable consequences at the 2015 Paris climate summit.

-In the same time frame, in 2013, the European Commission developed an adaptation strategy, while the German Strategy for Adaptation to Climate Change (DAS, Bundesregierung 2008) was published at the federal level in coordination with the federal states and updated with the Adaptation Plan of Action (APA, Bundesregierung 2011) and related progress reports (APA II, Bundesregierung 2015).
-In addition, Germany's states (Länder) have developed numerous activities on their own and devised climate adaptation strategies tailored to their specific potential impacts.
+In the same time frame, in 2013, the European Commission developed an adaptation strategy1, while the German Strategy for Adaptation to Climate Change (DAS, Bundesregierung 2008) was published at federal level in coordination with the federal states (Länder) and updated with the Adaptation Action Plan (APA, Bundesregierung 2011).
+In 2015, the German Strategy for Adaptation to Climate Change and the second Adaptation Action Plan (APA II, Bundesregierung 2015) were updated and established as long-term tasks.
+The second progress report was published in autumn 2020 (Bundesregierung 2020).
+In addition, Germany's federal states have developed numerous activities on their own and devised climate adaptation strategies tailored to their specific concerns.

-At its plenary session in Kressbronn-Gohren on 31 May 2016, the LAWA decided to review and refine the 2010 strategy paper in light of the latest findings and activities of the states and the Federal Government.
-In particular, besides the thematic expansion of content, possible adaptation measures in the various climate-sensitive water management fields of action were to be identified and further needs for coordination and research were to be specified.
+At its plenary session in Kressbronn-Gohren on 31 May 2016, the LAWA General Assembly decided to review and refine the 2010 strategy paper in light of the latest findings and activities of the federal states and the federal government.
+In particular, besides the thematic expansion of content, possible adaptation measures in the various climate-sensitive water-management fields of action were to be identified and further needs for coordination and research were to be specified.

-The aim of the present document is to respond to the challenges of climate change that have already been observed and those that are projected, and to make a contribution to sustainable water management that is both environmentally sound and sustainable.
-As an appraisal and overview of options for action, the paper is application-oriented and is intended to serve as a guide not only for water management administrators, but also for the interested professional community.
+The aim of the present report is to respond to the challenges of climate change that have already been observed and those that are projected, and to make a contribution to sustainable water management that is both environmentally sound and sustainable.
+As an appraisal and overview of climate adaptation measures and options for action, the paper is application-oriented and is intended to serve as a guide not only for water-management administrators, but also for the interested professional community.